 What impact will this technological progress have on the future evolution of our species?

 Will technological advances continue to grow exponentially in the coming decades?
-Or will progress possibly decline due to other sustainable development issues?
+Or will progress possibly halt or decline due to other limitations, including other sustainable development issues?

 How can we use our capacity for innovation for fostering human well-being and the sustainable development of our species?

 One trend is the observation that computing power has doubled every two years since 1960.
 That is, there was an exponential increase in digital processing power.
 This trend is called Moore's Law.
 Also, the memory capacity of computers, the number of computations per second, and the amount of data that can be sent per second increased exponentially, while costs declined exponentially.